-and we'll be presenting What's New in Core Data
+What's New in Core Data

 Before we get into what's new though, I'd like to tell you a little bit about what is Core Data.

 Core Data will manage your object graph for you.

 Simply tell us a bit about your Cocoa model there and the object model editor, tell us a little about your objects, their attributes, how they're all related to each other and we'll take care of the rest and we'll also persist it in the back end of your choice, be it sequel light or your own custom store.